 Stock-Based Compensation-We recognize stock-based compensation expense in the accompanying consolidated statements of comprehensive income based on the fair value of our stock-based awards over their respective vesting periods, which is generally four years.
 The estimated grant date fair value of our stock options is determined using the Black-Scholes-Merton pricing model and a single option award approach.
 The weighted-average expected term for stock options granted is calculated using historical option exercise behavior.
-Prior to 2011, the weighted-average expected term for stock options granted using the simplified method, as we did not have sufficient historical option exercise behavior on which to estimate expected terms.
-The simplified method defines the expected term as the average of the contractual term and the vesting period of the stock option.
-We estimate our expected volatility using a combination of our weighted-average implied volatility and our historical volatility.
-Prior to 2011, we estimated the volatility used as an input to the model based on an analysis of our stock price since our initial public offering in October 2006, as well as an analysis of similar public companies for which we have data.
 The dividend yield is determined by dividing the expected per share dividend during the coming year by the grant date stock price.
-Through December 31, 2012, we had not declared or paid any cash dividends, and we do not expect to pay any in the foreseeable future.
+Through December 31, 2013, we had not declared or paid any cash dividends, and we do not expect to pay any in the foreseeable future.
 We base the risk-free interest rate on the implied yield currently available on U.S. Treasury zero-coupon issues with a remaining term equal to the expected term of our stock options.
+The estimated attainment of performance-based awards and related expense is based on the expectations of revenue target achievement.
 The assumptions used in calculating the fair value of stock-based payment awards represent our best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 We will continue to use judgment in evaluating the expected volatility related to our own stock-based awards on a prospective basis, and incorporating these factors into the model.
 Changes in key assumptions could significantly impact the valuation of such instruments.